 The old saying “the early bird catches the worm” has never been truer than when purchasing travel insurance.
-Buying your cover early can potentially save you thousands of dollars.
+Getting travel insurance early could potentially save you thousands of dollars.

 When is the best time to take out travel insurance?

 Many people leave getting travel insurance until the last minute, but this can have dire consequences if the unexpected happens.
-Over 30% of finder.com.au users are leaving getting travel insurance until too late, waiting until two weeks prior to their departure before looking for cover.
+We've seen that almost 30% of Finder users are leaving getting travel insurance until too late, waiting until two weeks prior to their departure before looking for cover.

-A lot can go wrong in the days and weeks between booking and leaving on your holiday.
+A lot can go wrong in the days and weeks between booking your travel, and actually heading off.
 Any of the following unexpected events could occur:

 - Injury, illness or death of you, a travelling companion or a relative